clobrano/pynicom/README.rst

     (/dev/ttyACM0 @ 115200) at+

+As you could see, the prompt shows the current serial device used and the baud rate or "no-conn".

-To use the inline help, issue the command: 'help command-name' or '?command-name'
+To use the **inline help**, issue the command: 'help command-name' or '?command-name'

     (no-conn) help serial_open